WakiMak/trentent.github.io-forked/_posts/2018-04-02-corrupt-registry-repair-with-citrix-provisioning-services.md

 <img class="aligncenter size-full wp-image-2707" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.52.06-PM.png" alt="" width="216" height="241" />

-Next is to scan the registry for corruption. Â Thus far, I've only found corruption to be detectable if it's a key or value that cannot be read. Â If the data on a value can be read but contains garbage it's much harder to detect. Â In order to avoid permissions being a problem, I open a PowerShell prompt as SYSTEM using PSEXEC. Â If you don't elevate permissions, some keys maybe restricted from the Admins group and this will be detected as a failure.
+Next is to scan the registry for corruption.
+Thus far, I've only found corruption to be detectable if it's a key or value that cannot be read.
+If the data on a value can be read but contains garbage it's much harder to detect.
+In order to avoid permissions being a problem, I open a PowerShell prompt as SYSTEM using PSEXEC.
+If you don't elevate permissions, some keys maybe restricted from the Admins group and this will be detected as a failure.

 <img class="aligncenter size-full wp-image-2708" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.58.46-PM.png" alt="" width="556" height="288" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.58.46-PM.png 556w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.58.46-PM-300x155.png 300w" sizes="(max-width: 556px) 100vw, 556px" />